- Charts & Hydrographic Services

 Farm land advertising

 Farm land vendors must advertise farm land on the open market before consent can be granted.
-However, land that is used purely for lifestyle purposes is probably not considered farm land.
-See standards for advertising farm land.
+See farm land.

 Benefit to New Zealand or intention to reside in New Zealand indefinitely